mwiater/ghost/DOCKER.md

 # Docker

-This is a quick example of using ghost inside of a Docker container.
-Not all commands work due to the inner workings of a Docker container differeing from a full-fledged OS, but there are some useful examples below.
-This tool does not intend to to provide full support in Docker containers, the following are examples to illustrate a different context.
+This document provides a quick example of using `ghost` inside a Docker container.
+While not all commands are fully supported within Docker (due to differences between Docker containers and full-fledged operating systems), there are still several useful examples provided below.
+Note that this tool is not designed for complete functionality within Docker containers; instead, these examples illustrate how it can be used in a different context.

 ## Build

-Assuming you are in the root of the project.
+Make sure you are in the root directory of the project.

 `docker build . -t mattwiater/ghost`